 The Civil Division is also responsible for reviewing public records requests submitted to the various county agencies to determine whether or not such requests should be honored under the provisions of Ohio’s public records law.

 The Civil Division is also responsible for the forfeiture and seizure of assets used by criminals in the commission of crimes.
-In 2007, law enforcement agencies in Montgomery County received nearly $130,000.00 in forfeited funds and title to 27 forfeited vehicles as a result of the Civil Division’s efforts.
+Annually, law enforcement agencies in Montgomery County receive nearly $130,000.00 in forfeited funds and forfeited vehicles as a result of the Civil Division’s efforts.
 The vehicles are used by undercover narcotic agents.